jp-signum/public-health-data-pipelines/README.md

 - Project future hospitalization trends using ML models

-- Persist latest dataset server-side and auto-refresh daily
+- Persist the latest dataset server-side and auto-refresh daily

 - Deploy on Vercel or similar for continuous delivery